aws-samples/config-resource-compliance-dashboard/README.md

      - Please notice that if you select `yes`, any existing S3 replication configuration will be overwritten!
    - **Leave every other parameter to its default value**
 1. Run the template.
+1. Note down the output values of the CloudFormation template.

 ##### Step 3
 Log back into the AWS Management Console for your **Log Archive account**.